Convex mirrors are one of the most effective safety tools to ensure smooth traffic flow in and around your premises.

 Here’s what you need to know.

 What is a Convex Mirror?

 A convex mirror is a curved mirror that alerts drivers of potential oncoming traffic or other potential risks when placed in the correct position.
 The mirror is made of reflective glass formed, so it bulges outward, providing a broader view of whatever appears in the reflection.
 A concave mirror would do the exact opposite – and a plane mirror is a flat surface you’re used to in your bathroom.

 What is a Convex Mirror used for?

 The uses of convex mirrors are many – from rearview mirrors on cars and forklifts to anti-theft.
 However, one of the most effective uses is reflecting spaces usually invisible to the naked eye and alerting people to oncoming danger around a corner.

 They can also help spot danger – or even work as a theft deterrent.
 You can see convex mirrors in almost any factory, loading zone, or busy work environment where there’s heavy traffic and movement of people, products, and machinery.

 Convex mirrors help protect against vehicle collisions

-A convex mirror is an excellent safety measure.
-It allows drivers to see specific areas they would normally assume is a blind spot.
-By mirroring the wider surroundings – it can help avoid costly or even fatal injuries.
-Placing the appropriate mirror at a road junction – or in a cross-traffic area in a factory, warehouse, or loading zone can prove to be a key safety feature for car/forklift drivers and even pedestrians.
+A convex mirror is an excellent safety measure, allowing drivers to see areas they would generally assume is a blind spot.
+Mirroring the broader surroundings – can help avoid costly or even fatal injuries.
+Placing the appropriate mirror at a road junction – or in a cross-traffic area in a factory, warehouse, or loading zone- can be a crucial safety feature for car/forklift drivers and pedestrians.